Noise-driven bifurcations in a nonlinear Fokker-Planck system describing stochastic neural fields: The bifurcation condition and patterns in two dimensions

-Hence, we plot the shape of the Fourier modes involved in our bifurcation results and compare them to the time evolution of system \eqref{eqn:2}.
-We do not provide colorbar scales as we are only interested in the qualitative resemblance, and not the quantitative aspects.
+Here we plot examples of patterns along some of the bifurcation branches and numerically describe the loss of stability of the spatially homogeneous state of \eqref{eqn:2} through a simple bifurcation diagram in the case of the radially symmetric kernel of Figure \ref{fig:radsym-vs-nonradsym}.
+We do not provide colorbar scales for the plots in this section as we are only interested in the qualitative shape of the patterns, and not the quantitative aspects.

-In Figure \ref{fig:modepatterns} the functions $\omega(x)$ corresponding to the leftmost (first) crossings in the left plot of Figure \ref{fig:radsym-vs-nonradsym} are depicted.
-They correspond to the values $k^* = (4,0), (0,4)$, $k^*=(1,4), (4,1)$, and $k^*=(3,3)$ (from left to right in Figure \ref{fig:modepatterns}).
-Keeping $L=1$, the corresponding functions that we plot are
+In Figure \ref{fig:modepatterns} the three functions $\omega(x)$ corresponding to the leftmost (first) crossings in the left plot of Figure \ref{fig:radsym-vs-nonradsym} according to Theorem \ref{thm:main} and Remark \ref{rem:exchange} are depicted.
+They correspond to the values or equivalence classes $[k^*] = ((4,0), (0,4))$, $[k^*]=((1,4), (4,1))$, and $k^*=(3,3)$ (from left to right in Figure \ref{fig:modepatterns}).
+Keeping $L=1$, the functions that we plot are

 and